karenz50/fire_detection/README.md

 The non-fire dataset includes various photographs of nature, as well as various images including colors typically found in fires such as red or orange.

 ## Project Structure
+The Jupyter Notebook accesses a folder named content, which is the root directory in Google Colabratory.
+The fire and non-fire datasets are located in folders named Fire Dataset and Non-Fire Dataset, respectively.